 In contrast to these short-lived infections, lifestyle disorders have no permanent cure and stay with you forever.
-Here are a few must have foods for people aged 50 and above to help fight such chronic conditions with the right nutrients.
+Here are a 5 must eat food products for people aged 50 and above to help fight such chronic conditions with the right nutrients.

 Although dietary fiber is essential for all age groups, our digestive system becomes less efficient with age, making it all the mose important to include adequate fiber in the diet.
 Men over 50 years of age should consume at least 30 grams of fiber daily, while women should consume at least 21 grams.
 High fiber foods include whole grains, nuts, wheat, cereals, oatmeal, barley, beans, vegetables such as carrots, celery, and tomatoes, and fruits such as apples and pears especially with the peel.